 I was a civil servant, working on the UK's Furniture and Furnishings (Fire) (Safety) Regulations 1988 (FFRs) from 2004 until December 2015.
 From 2009 I led on the overall review of the FFRs.
 From early 2013 to August 2014, as the dedicated expert, I developed a new match test for the FFRs, in conjunction with my Department's appointed technical advisor, Steve Owen of Intertek.
 This new test would have made our furniture fire-safe (our research proved that the current test is not safe), greener and cheaper.
 But the chemical industry would have lost millions.
 The test remains blocked.

 The main purpose of this site is to expose a scandal that affects the health of every person in the country.
 It is causing possibly thousands of cancers and other illnesses, with children particularly vulnerable.
-It is something the government had the means to put right more nearly four years ago.
-But weak-willed and corrupt civil servants caved into industry and are delaying vital safety changes.
+It is something the government had the means to put right more than four years ago.
+But weak-willed and corrupt civil servants caved into industry pressure and are delaying vital safety changes.

 The USA changed its sofa flammability laws in 2014.
 Public pressure won out against the mighty chemical industry and now US citizens can buy furniture free of flame retardant chemicals.
 But in the UK, we are still stuck with levels of flame retardants in our sofas and mattresses even higher than the USA faced.
+The breast milk of humans in the UK contains the highest levels of flame retardants in the world.

 In short, the Department for Business proved in 2014 that the current 'match test' in the FFRs fails in up to 90% of cases.
 Since then, no evidence at all has been produced against this finding.
 Which means the vast majority of sofas in the UK are ignitable when they aren't supposed to be.
 It also means that the number of lives it's claimed are saved by the FFRs are completely unfounded, i.e. because the estimates were based on the assumption the Regulations worked.

 But even if those assumptions were correct, it requires around 6 million kgs of flame retardant chemicals to possibly save just one life from fire.
-Research published in Chemosphere in December 2017, proves that a treated UK sofa is more dangerous than an untreated EU sofa, because any escape time afforded by FRs (and that is far less than the FR industry claims) is greatly outweighed by the huge amounts of toxic smoke, including hydrogen cyanide, that is produced very soon after a UK sofa ignites.
+Research published in Chemosphere in December 2017, proves that a treated UK sofa is more dangerous than an untreated EU sofa, because any escape time afforded by flame retardants (and that is far less than the FR industry claims) is greatly outweighed by the huge amounts of toxic smoke, including hydrogen cyanide, that is produced very soon after a UK sofa ignites.

 Site Contents - Pages